Codemon72/Spickzettel/React.md

 ___
 #### Installation

-- install react globally with `npm install -g create-react-app`
-- by creating an instance with `create-react-app example-repo` you autmatically get
+- install react and create an instance locally with `npx create-react-app example-repo`.
+You autmatically get
   - a repository named example-repo
   - a Node application
   - git initialized